 I have been so guilty of not doing this in the past.
 I would pack items ‘just in case’ and invariably I came home with them unworn.
 Study your destination and research what you will need.
 For a two week vacation a small carry-on bag is all you need.

-I promise, you really truly don’t need to take more than two pairs of shoes with you when you’re going on a long weekend.
+I promise, you really truly don’t need to take more than two or three pairs of shoes with you when you’re going on a long weekend.
 Even for vacations of two weeks or more it’s unlikely that you actually need more than one pair of flip-flops, one pair of shoes you can walk in well and one pair of ‘just in case’ smarter shoes.

 One of the most useful pieces of clothing you can take with you is a sarong or large scarf.
 (I only have experience of female packing).
 This can be used as a skirt, shawl, impromptu tablecloth, dress, emergency window covering, beach cover-up and more.